Why use a Paralegal?

 - Landlord & Tenant matters

 Although a lawyer can assist the public in these types of matters as well, it is usually more cost effective to use a Paralegal.
 Where most lawyers charge by the hour, we at Precision Paralegal Services provide services on a flat fee arrangement (except for Trial preparation and attendance).
 Further, paralegals are extremely active in these types of matters and generally have a better understanding of the process and expectations in these courts and tribunals.
 Many lawyers will refer their clients to paralegals when approached for assistance in these practice areas.

-Michelle Haigh, owner of Precision Paralegal Services, worked with the Law Society of Upper Canada to create the video below as an overview of Paralegals.
+Michelle Haigh, owner of Precision Paralegal Services, worked with the Law Society of Ontario to create the video below as an overview of Paralegals.